 Portable fire pits and fire bowls come in a wide range of designs and materials to blend in with the rest of your outdoor furniture, though if you ask us, there’s something extra special about building a permanent fireplace into your outdoor area.

-A fixed-place fireplace like the one in our picture above creates a striking focal point for your patio while at the same time ensuring you get to make the most of your space for longer, no matter how cool the temperature gets.
+A fixed-place fireplace like the one in our picture above creates a striking focal point for your patio design while at the same time ensuring you get to make the most of your space for longer, no matter how cool the temperature gets.

 3: Add Patio Heaters for More Affordable Warmth